Xendergo/farmable-sculk-sensors/README.md

 ## Getting more
 Feeding a sculk sensor to a sheep infects the sheep with sculk fungus, which means the sheep will explode in 5 seconds into 1 to 3 sculk sensors.

+## Automation
+You can use dispensers to feed sheep the sculk sensors.
+Combined with `carpet extra`'s `dispenserPlacesBlocks` & `dispensersFeedAnimals`, you could make a fully automatic farm